 Administrative Law Review Symposia

 The Administrative Law Review sponsors at least one symposium each year and issues a call for scholarship as a way to generate discussion in the field of administrative law.
-For additional information, contact Sarah Madsen, the Senior Symposium & Communications Editor at alr-sse@wcl.american.edu.
+For additional information, contact Emma Ballard, the Senior Symposium & Communications Editor at alr-sse@wcl.american.edu.

 The Future of Administrative Law